janosmiko/janosmiko.github.io/content/homepage/about.md

 Let me introduce myself: I'm Janos Miko.

 I have always loved technology.
-I work as a Lead DevOps Engineer and Go developer for nearly 10 years.
+I work as a DevOps Engineer and Go developer for nearly 10 years.

 It may sound sentimental, but the "cloud" is where I feel at home.

 ### Some Personal Stuff

-- I prefer Everything as Code methodology.
+- I prefer Everything as Code.
 When I need to do something twice, I'll try to automate it.
-- I manage my work and my life using GTD and OKR.
+- I manage my work and my life using GTD and OKRs.
 - I follow stoic philosophy.
 - I meditate daily.
 - I am a proud dad of 2 dachshunds.